Risk Factors Dashboard

 François Locoh-Donou has served as our President, Chief Executive Officer and member of our Board of Directors since April 2017.
 Prior to joining F5, Mr. Locoh-Donou served as Senior Vice President and Chief Operating Officer of Ciena Corporation.
 During his more than 15 years at Ciena, Mr. Locoh-Donou served in several leadership positions.
 From August 2011 to October 2015, he served as Ciena’s Senior Vice President, Global Products Group.
 Previously, he served as Ciena’s Vice President and General Manager, Europe, Middle East and Africa from June 2005 to August 2011.
 He holds an M.B.A. from Stanford University, a 'Mastere' in Optical Telecommunications from the National Institute of Telecommunications of Paris, and a 'Diplome d'Ingenieur' in Physics Engineering from the National Institute of Physics in Marseille, France.
 Mr. Locoh-Donou serves on the board of Capital One Financial Corporation.
 He is also the co-founder of Cajou Espoir, a cashew-processing facility that employs several hundred people in rural Togo, 80 percent of whom are women.
 Cajou Espoir exports more than 400 tons of cashew kernels annually to the U.S. and Europe.

 Tom Fountain has served as our Executive Vice President and Chief Operating Officer since September 2024.
-From June 2020 through August 2024, he previously served as Executive Vice President of Global Services and Chief Strategy Officer.
+From June 2020 through August 2024, he served as Executive Vice President of Global Services and Chief Strategy Officer.
 Mr. Fountain joined F5 in January 2018 as Executive Vice President and Chief Strategy Officer.
 Mr. Fountain is responsible for overseeing F5’s global services organization, including global support, consulting, and services teams.
-Fountain is responsible for F5’s global services organization, including global support, consulting, and services teams.
 He is also responsible for leading F5's digital transformation to accelerate critical solution delivery to customers and for driving execution, productivity and efficiency company wide.
 From November 2012 to January 2018, Mr. Fountain served as Senior Vice President for Strategy and Corporate Development at McAfee LLC, Vice President of Strategy and Operations at Intel Corporation, and Senior Vice President for Strategy and Corporate Development at McAfee Incorporated.
 Previously, Mr. Fountain served as Vice President and General Manager of the Content and Media Business Unit at Juniper Networks from December 2011 to November 2012 and Vice President of Corporate Strategy at Juniper Networks from February 2009 to December 2011.
 Earlier in his career, Mr. Fountain was a venture capitalist at Mayfield Fund from June 2003 to February 2009 and co-founder and engineering leader at Ingrian Networks from December 1999 to June 2004.
 He holds an M.B.A., an M.S. in Computer Science, an M.S. in Electrical Engineering, and a B.S. in Computer Systems Engineering, each from Stanford University.

 Chad Whalen has served as our Executive Vice President and Chief Revenue Officer since September 2024.
 He is responsible for F5’s global sales go-to-market strategy and brings over 20 years of experience leading global teams across Europe, Asia, and North and South America in network infrastructure, security, and SaaS.
 From July 2018 to August 2024, he was Executive Vice President of Worldwide Sales.
 Mr. Whalen joined F5 in 2017 to lead the Cloud Sales team.
 Prior to joining F5, he ran strategic alliances at Fortinet, worldwide sales and services at Jasper, Americas sales and field operations at Ciena and global sales and marketing at World Wide Packets.
 He holds a B.A. in Business Administration and Management from Eastern Washington University.

-Lyra Schramm joined F5 as our Executive Vice President and Chief People Officer in April 2024.
+Lyra Schramm has served as our Executive Vice President and Chief People Officer since April 2024.
 She is responsible for driving people initiatives that support F5’s purpose to help bring a better digital world to life and position the company for continued growth.
 Prior to joining F5, Ms. Schramm spent nine years at Google in various leadership roles including Vice President, Strategy & Innovation where she spearheaded Google’s first enterprise-wide people strategy supporting the transformation to an AI-first company.
+In addition, she led human resources for the Global Advisory Functions, was the Chief of Staff to the Chief Human Resource Officer, and led the people strategy for a new business line, Google Technical Services.
 In addition she led human resources for the Global Advisory Functions, was the Chief of Staff to the Chief Human Resource Officer and led the people strategy for a new business line, Google Technical Services.
-Previously, Schramm played a pivotal HR leadership role at the Bill & Melinda Gates Foundation where she was instrumental in the Foundation’s global expansion.
+Previously, Ms. Schramm played a pivotal HR leadership role at the Bill & Melinda Gates Foundation where she was instrumental in the Foundation’s global expansion.
 Her early career with Amazon set the stage for AWS’s growth, where she developed key recruitment strategies that significantly increased headcount and revenue.
-Schramm holds a BA in Marketing from Washington State University.
+Ms. Schramm holds a BA in Marketing from Washington State University.

 Item 1A.Risk Factors